celery/celery/docs/userguide/daemonizing.rst

     CELERYD_SU_ARGS="-l"

-Note that this is not recommended, and that you should only use this option when absolutely necessary.
+Note that this isn't recommended, and that you should only use this option when absolutely necessary.

 .. _generic-initd-celeryd-django-example: